wahoo-predict/wahoot/README.md

 - ✅ **Literally zero coding** – If you can click "Yes" or "No" on a prediction, you're qualified
 - ✅ **Real money, real performance** – We reward actual trading skills, not your ability to write a script
-- ✅ **Built on something that works** – WAHOO Predict is already live and thriving.
+- ✅ **Built on something that works** – Wahooτ is already live and thriving.
 We just added the rewards layer
 - ✅ **Nothing to hide** – Your performance is public, so you can see exactly why you're earning what you're earning

 ---